denoland/manual/node/compatibility.md

 ## Globals

 This is the list of Node globals that Deno supports.

+These globals are only available in the `npm` package scope.
+In your own code you can use them by importing them from the relevant `node:` module.

 | Global name                                                                                                      | Status |
 | ---------------------------------------------------------------------------------------------------------------- | ------ |